 236 Marlborough was designed by architect Samuel D. Kelley and built in 1881 by building contractor Samuel Tarbell Ames.
 He is shown as the owner on the original building permit application, dated April 1, 1881.

 Click here for an index to the deeds for 236 Marlborough.

-236 Marlborough was one of nine contiguous houses (230-232-234-236-238-240-242-244-246 Marlborough) built in the same design and with similar architectural details.
-The original permit applications for all but 244 Beacon are included in the Building Department’s files.
+236 Marlborough was one of nine contiguous houses (230-232-234-236-238-240-242-244-246 Marlborough) built in the same design and with similar architectural details, the only significant difference being the use of bows (rather than octagonal bays) at 244-246 Marlborough, the last two houses built.
+The original permit applications for all but 244 Marlborough are included in the Building Department’s files.
 Three of the applications – for 230, 232, and 246 Marlborough – indicate the architect as being Samuel D. Kelley.
-The other five applications do not indicate the name of the architect, but are attributed to Samuel D. Kelley by Bainbridge Bunting’s Houses of Boston’s Back Bay, which, given the close similarity in design, appears to be correct.
+The other five applications do not indicate the name of the architect, but the houses are attributed to Samuel D. Kelley by Bainbridge Bunting’s Houses of Boston’s Back Bay, which, given the close similarity in design, appears to be correct.

 Bunting also indicates that all nine houses were built for building contractor Samuel Tarbell Ames.
 This does not appear to be entirely correct.
 Based on the permit applications and final building inspection reports (to the extent that they are available), six of the nine houses were built for real estate dealers (and brothers) Frederick Augustus Whitwell (shown as owner of 230 Marlborough), Henry Whitwell (shown as owner of 238-240-242 Marlborough), and Samuel Horatio Whitwell (shown as the owner of 244-246 Marlborough), and three (232-234-236 Marlborough) were built for Samuel T. Ames.